 Maybe Bare Conductive could supply a version 2 with battery surface mount contacts already on the board, this would produce some stability for the 9V battery.

-Other than that, the kit is very good, my 9-year-old daughter was pleasantly surprised and thought the kit was a ‘magic trick’.
+Other than that, the kit is very good.
+My 9-year-old daughter was pleasantly surprised and thought the kit was a ‘magic trick’.
 It’s also very good value for money too.
-You also get enough paint left over to play about and create your own designs, but the Bare Conductive paint has only been tested to a maximum rating of 12V/50mA and higher voltages are not recommended.
+You’ll also find you have enough paint left over to play about and create your own designs.
+The Bare Conductive paint has only been tested to a maximum rating of 12V/50mA and higher voltages are not recommended.